Check the fit of an estimated model using global envelope tests

 NULL, inferred from the reference data (largest mark if available) or fromldmppr_fit.- raster_list

-a list of raster objects used for predicting marks.
+(optional) list of raster objects used for mark prediction.
+Required when

-TRUEorFALSEindicating whether the rasters have already been scaled.- mark_model
+TRUEorFALSEindicating whether rasters are already scaled.
+Ignored whenmark_mode='time_to_size'.- mark_model

 (optional) vector of bounds as